 Please note that a medical assessment is typically required for a car accident personal injury claim to help to determine the severity of your injuries.
 This will be conducted by an independent specialist who’ll examine you and spend time discussing how your injuries have affected you.

-Further Advice On Car Accident Claim Time Limits
+Speak To Us About Car Accident Claim Time Limits